 —Andy Challenger of the outplacement firm Challenger, Gray & Christmas, Inc.

 The best companies always take care of their people and show appreciation.
 In challenging times, employees want to know where they stand, and they look to their companies to provide support, purpose, and community.

 —2021 Global Culture Report, O.C.
 Tanner Institute

 Recognition clearly communicates that your company values its people.
 Show you appreciate them and their efforts, and they’ll work hard to help weather any storm that may come your way.

-Here are 3 great reasons to always prioritise recognition:
+Here are 3 great reasons to always prioritize recognition:

 —Dave Petersen, CEO, O.C.
 Tanner